lauken13/mrpkit/README.md

-For students and researchers who are comfortable with at least `glm()` and want to conduct multilevel regression with post-stratification (MRP), `mrpkit` provides a reproducible, opinionated, and highly structured workflow.
-Unlike writing all the code yourself, using `mrpkit` proactively addresses many common issues, and makes it possible for folks who are new to MRP to quickly conduct their first analysis.
+For students and researchers who are comfortable with at least `glm()` and want to conduct multilevel regression with post-stratification (MRP), the `mrpkit` R package provides a reproducible, opinionated, and highly structured workflow.
+Unlike writing all the code yourself, using `mrpkit` proactively addresses many common issues, and makes it possible for people who are new to MRP to quickly conduct their first analysis.

-The package assists in setting up the survey data and relationships between different variables in the sample and the population.
-From there, a substantial amount of data cleaning is automated, saving time and reducing the risk of coding errors.
-The package has native support for multilevel binomial and Bernoulli models fit with lme4 and Stan (via brms and rstanarm) and also allows for the use of custom modeling functions.
-Summaries and simple visualizations of the resulting post-stratified estimates are provided.
+The package first assists in setting up the survey data and relationships between different variables in the sample and the population.
+From there, a substantial amount of data cleaning is automated, saving time and reducing the risk of coding errors. `mrpkit` has native support for multilevel binomial and Bernoulli models fit with lme4 and Stan (via brms and rstanarm) and also allows for the use of custom modeling functions.
+After model fitting, `mrpkit` handles the post-stratification step, producing population and sub-population estimates.
+Summary statistics and simple visualizations of the resulting MRP estimates are provided.

 ## Installation